Custom Packaging

 Personalized incense box packaging wholesale is the tool that answers that question because when I was in a Zhongshan ink lab the supplier engineer said 70% of boutique incense brands ditch custom art for flimsy sleeves.

-The ink viscosity gauge read 0.35 while he waved at a press sheet and warned that those registration errors eat five cents per unit.
+The ink viscosity gauge read 0.35 while he waved at a press sheet and warned that those registration errors eat five cents per unit, especially on 300 gsm SBS and 350 gsm kraft-laminate builds where a bad die-line turns into scrap fast.

 I kept the register headcount numbers from that day taped to my notebook, and they still guide my policy when negotiating with printing partners for custom printed boxes.